miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 ---

+# Look Before Leaping

+## Local LLM Should Have Access to Table Lookups and Key-Value Store

 **Me**: That's great, o1-preview, but it's also very important that the local LLM be able to look at any table freely before and after it does anything else so it can be well informed of the IDs to select and operate on and the effect it had afterwards.
 Not only that, I want it to have access to a key-value store much like the one I'm using here for session and cookie-like purposes.
 The LLM should have one of its own where it can use the dict api to create new key-value pairs as it likes, and be able to query for the keys it possesses so it can use that knowledge in pulling up its own little explicit memories and reminders.
 So please update the complete instructions you just gave me, adding the table lookups before and after other code execution operations, and the little on-the-side memory for the LLM to play with, which doesn't reuse the table named `store` but rather makes a copy of it for safety and fun!
 Please and thank you!

 **o1-preview**: Certainly!
 Let's enhance your `botifython.py` code to allow your local LLM to: